 Some patients in second remission with ATO have experienced long-term DFS after autologous stem cell transplantation,[15,16] and it can be considered in patients who are in molecular remission (negative quantitative polymerase chain reaction [PCR] on a marrow sample).
 Patients who do not go into remission or have evidence of minimal residual disease by quantitative PCR on a marrow sample after salvage therapy are considered for an allogeneic HCT.
 A registry study reported a 3-year OS rate after transplant in second CR of 80% compared with 59% in patients without transplant (P = .03).

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

-General Information About Adult Acute Myeloid Leukemia (AML)
+Treatment of Newly Diagnosed Acute Myeloid Leukemia (AML)

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.